davidtreth/taklow-kernewek/README.txt

 mutatya.py: a python module to mutate a Cornish word where you give the word as a str and the desired mutation state as an integer between 1 and 6.
 Mutation is a phonetic feature of Cornish (similar to how it happens in Welsh) whereby the initial consonants of words can change in certain grammatical circumstances, e.g, kath = a cat, an gath = the cat.

 sylabellen_ranna.py: a module for splitting Cornish words into their consituent syllabels.
 A work in progress and a prelimary to a program to transliterate between different Cornish spelling systems such as Kemmyn and the Standard Written Form.
 It has also been suggested to me that in future I could also develop this in the area of rhyme, syllable length, and poetry etc.
+Update (08-07-15): now this calculates syllable and word length on the basis of 1 unit for a short vowel or consonant, 2 for half-long vowel or gemminate 'double' consonant, or 3 for a long vowel.

 # Usage: python sylabelenn_ranna_kw.py --test <inputfile>
 # where <inputfile> is the path to an input file containing